Learn to Speak Alaskan

 Learn to “Speak Alaskan”

-Alaska is unique in every way - it even has its own vocabulary.
-We offer you a guide to some of the words and phrases, ancient and recent, known only to those who inhabit Alaska.
-Study these terms and you just might convince the locals that you are a true sourdough.
+Alaska is unique in every way – it even has its own vocabulary.
+We offer you a guide to some of Alaska language tips, the state’s ancient and recent words and sayings known only to those who inhabit Alaska.
+Study these Alaska terms and you just might convince the locals that you are a true “sourdough.”

-Eskimo Ice Cream: The fat of a Seal or Caribou is whipped to a creamy texture and mixed with chopped meat or berries.
-Yummy.
+Eskimo Ice Cream: The fat of a seal, caribou or fish that is whipped to a creamy texture and mixed with chopped meat or berries.
+It’s actually quite yummy!

 Muktuk: An Eskimo delicacy consisting of the skin and attached layer of whale blubber.
 It can be eaten dried or cooked, but usually consumed raw.